The Alabaster Mosque

 The Exterior: Dominating Cairo’s Skyline

 One of the mosque’s most defining features is its twin minarets, which soar to 82 meters in height.
 The central dome, flanked by four semi-domes, creates a striking profile visible from almost every part of Cairo.
 The use of creamy white alabaster cladding on the lower walls gives the structure its famous name and reflects sunlight in a truly divine glow.
+Visitors often pair a visit here with the nearby Grand Egyptian Museum or the ancient wonder of the Great Pyramids of Giza.

 The Courtyard: A Tranquil Marble Oasis

 Stepping into the mosque’s vast marble courtyard feels like entering a different world.
-Encircled by arcaded porticos with elegant arches and slender columns, the courtyard is centered around a magnificent ablution fountain topped by a richly decorated wooden canopy.
+Encircled by arcaded porticos with elegant arches and slender columns, the courtyard is centred around a magnificent ablution fountain topped by a richly decorated wooden canopy.
 This serene space sets the tone for spiritual reflection before entering the main prayer hall.

 The Interior: A Harmonious Blend of Light and Ornament

 The prayer hall is nothing short of spectacular.
 Lavishly decorated with golden calligraphy, red carpets, and stained-glass windows, the space invites spiritual immersion.
 A massive chandelier—originally a gift from France—hangs from the central dome, radiating a warm glow across the mosque’s interiors.
 Arabic inscriptions from the Qur’an flow across the walls, and geometric motifs cover every surface, reflecting Islamic design’s spiritual precision.
+Many visitors tie this in with programs such as Explore Cairo with iEgypt.

 The Tomb of Muhammad Ali